EtherealSoul/EtherealSoul.github.io/docs/documentation.md

 ```
 // Could turn held chords into automatic arpeggiated patterns
 // Could create guitar fingerpicking patterns from simple chord input

+## Verify Your Rules Work
+Use **[[logging-tab|Real-time Logging]]** to watch your rules in action:
+• Green arrows show original MIDI input
+• Red arrows show your transformed output
+• Perfect for understanding exactly what your rules do

 ---
 id: testing-basics